aditya432-aiml/Flight-Ticket-Booking-Chat-Bot/README.md

 Developed a chatbot for booking flight tickets with Watson Assistant and integrated it with WhatsApp using Twillio.

-* I described entities and intentions.
+* I described entities and intents.
 * I created a Dialogflow in accordance with the flowchart.
-* I used Twillio to interface it with WhatsApp.
+* I used Twillio to connect it with WhatsApp and just did sandbox testing with it.

 # Chatbot functionality within a web interface.